-The first murders of David Faraday and Betty Lou Jensen on December 20th 1968 on the outskirts of Vallejo in an isolated turn off on Lake Herman Road, was but a short drive of 15-20 minutes from downtown Vallejo.
-Pierre Bidou was a police detective from the Benicia Police Department, first on the scene that fateful night.
+The first murders of David Faraday and Betty Lou Jensen on December 20th 1968, just beyond the outskirts of Vallejo in an isolated turnout on Lake Herman Road, was but a short drive of 15-20 minutes from downtown Vallejo.
+Pierre Bidou, a police detective from the Benicia Police Department, was one of the first officers on the scene that fateful night.
 He stated in an interview on True Crime in 2010 that "There are no street lights here, there still isn't, when you come out here at night time and look at this place, it is dark, really dark.
 There was hardly anybody coming by here, if you had a car coming by every hour that would probably be a lot.
-And a lot of people didn't know this road, so you had to be somewhat familiar
+And a lot of people didn't know this road, so you had to be somewhat familiar with this area".

-The second attack, in another secluded area at Blue Rock Springs Park on July 4th 1969 was a four mile journey north west of Lake Herman Road and a 15 minute drive from downtown Vallejo.
-On this occasion Michael Mageau survived, but unfortunately Darlene Ferrin became the Zodiac's third fatality.
-This time though, the killer was more brazen, calling police dispatcher Nancy Slover from a phone booth at the gas station at Springs Road and Tuolumne, which was just a 10 minute drive from the crime scene.
-The attack occurred at 12.10 am, with the call logged at 12.40am, so this left 20 minutes of unaccounted time, so not wanting to believe the killer just sat around for 20 minutes, twiddling his thumbs, or drove randomly around looking for a payphone, increasing his chances of capture, the only other logical assumption is the killer returned home first and after possibly stashing his weapon and a quick change of clothes, ventured back out with renewed confidence to place the call, lending greater weight to the theory that the killer was a local to the area of Vallejo, combined with his apparent knowledge of the Lake Herman Road and Blue Rock Springs sites.
+The second attack, in another secluded area at Blue Rock Springs Park on July 4th 1969, was a four-mile journey northwest of Lake Herman Road, and a 15 minute drive from downtown Vallejo.
+On this occasion Michael Mageau survived, but unfortunately Darlene Ferrin became the Zodiac Killer's third fatality.
+This time though, the killer was more brazen, calling police dispatcher Nancy Slover from a phone booth at the gas station at Springs Road and Tuolumne, just a short 10 minute drive from the crime scene.
+The attack occurred around midnight, with the call logged at 12:40 am.
+This left 40 minutes of unaccounted time to be explained, leading to the notion of a killer who returned home first to dispose of any incriminating evidence, including his weapon and possibly clothes, before venturing back out with renewed confidence and placing the call.
+This unexplained time could lend greater weight to the theory that the killer was a local to the area of Vallejo, combined with his apparent knowledge of the Lake Herman Road and Blue Rock Springs Park areas.

-His last confirmed murder was that of Paul Stine, on October 11th 1969, leading people to consider the possibility the killer may have been a resident of San Francisco or the Presidio Heights area, bearing in mind his first 14 confirmed letters and cards were postmarked San Francisco, starting with the 408 cipher mailings and ending with the Halloween Card, before the first letter arrived outside of this location postmarked Pleasanton, California.
-But bearing in mind his apparent knowledge of the first two crime scene locations, that a resident of San Francisco would unlikely to be party to, it is quite plausible he lived somewhere in the region of Vallejo and posted his letters en route to his place of work in San Francisco, the third option being he at one time has lived at both locations.
+The Zodiac Killer's last confirmed murder was that of Paul Stine, on October 11th 1969, leading people to consider the possibility the killer may have been a resident of San Francisco or the Presidio Heights area, bearing in mind his first 14 confirmed letters and cards were postmarked San Francisco, starting with the July 31st 1969 mailings and ending with the Halloween Card.
+But bearing in mind his apparent knowledge of the first two crime scene locations, that a resident of San Francisco would unlikely possess (unless a former resident), it is quite plausible he lived somewhere in the region of Vallejo and mailed his letters en route to his place of work in San Francisco.
+The third option being, he at one time had lived at both locations.

-If indeed that was the case and taking into account the time it took him to change, check for any transference from the crime scene, stash the gun and ready himself before venturing back to the payphone, this could at best left him with about 15 minutes surplus travelling time to walk back and make the call, putting the Zodiac Killers residence extremely close to the corner of Springs Road and Tuolumne or in distance terms, a one mile radius of the payphone.
+The lost 40 minutes after the Blue Rock Springs attack is noteworthy though, in that, did the killer drive home first and remove any incriminating evidence, before driving back to the gas station at Springs Road and Tuolumne - or more logically as Mike Morford suggested on Zodiackillersite forum - walk back to the payphone to place the first phone call, thereby attracting less attention to himself?
+Quote "I personally think Zodiac lived close to that phonebooth on Springs & Tuolumne, went home, and stashed his gun and car, and walked to the phonebooth.
+With no car, he was less likely to be noticed".
+If indeed this was the case - and taking into account the time it took him to change, check for any transference from the crime scene, stash the gun and ready himself before venturing back to the payphone - this may have left him with about 15 minutes surplus traveling time, to walk back and make the phone call, thereby placing the Zodiac Killer's residence extremely close to the corner of Springs Road and Tuolumne (in distance terms, a one mile radius of the payphone).

-This of course takes into account the applying of logic to the mind of a man, who may in time, be found to have been responsible for 37 murders or more over a five year period, thereby you can possibly disregard everything you have just read as sheer madness.
+This takes into account the applying of logic to the mind of a serial killer, who may in time be found to have been responsible for 37 murders or more over a five-year period.
+Therefore, you can possibly disregard everything you have just read as sheer madness.

-Incidentally Arthur Leigh Allen was living within this one mile radius at 32 Fresno Street, during the first two confirmed attacks at Lake Herman Road and Blue Rock Springs Park, it sits approximately 10 minutes north of Springs Road and Tuolumne.
+Incidentally, Arthur Leigh Allen was living within this one mile radius at 32 Fresno Street during the first two confirmed attacks at Lake Herman Road and Blue Rock Springs Park.
+His residence sits approximately 10 minutes north of the Springs Road and Tuolumne Street intersection.